uabrc/uabrc.github.io/docs/cheaha/open_ondemand/ood_layout.md

 The following items describe groups of controls shown in the image.
 Each group is numbered in keyboard navigation order, matching the labels in the screenshot.

 1. **Operations Control Buttons**: The operations control button group provides options for managing files and directories.
-The available buttons include: <!-- markdownlint-disable-next-line MD033 -->
+The  buttons included in this group are: <!-- markdownlint-disable-next-line MD033 -->
     1. **<span id="terminal" tabindex="-1">Opening in Terminal</span>**: Click the `>_Open in Terminal` button to open a bash terminal in the current directory.
 This should only be used for small tasks since the terminal is running on the login node.
 For compute-intensive work, request an interactive session in the terminal or HPC Desktop session through [Interactive Apps](#interactive-apps).
     1. **Create a New File**: Click `New File` button to create a new file in the current directory.
     1. **Create a New Directory**: Click  `New Directory` button to create a new folder in the current directory.